50 Self-Care Ideas For Stressed Out People Pleasers

 4. Make time for exercise.

 You know that exercise is good for your mind, body, and spirit.
 There is so much research supporting this that it can't be denied.
 Don't make the excuse that you're too busy.
-Work the rest of your life around your exercise program.
+Work the rest of your life around this important self-care activity.

 5. Practice meditation.

 Meditation is one of the best self-care routines you can practice.
 It reduces stress and anxiety, improves memory, decreases pain, and improves your sleep.
 You can learn the steps to a meditation practice here.